THE PHOTO SESSION:

 1. FED & TIRED

-Please do not let baby sleep prior to the session.
-To encourage baby to stay awake about 2 hours before the session, I recommend stimulating the baby.
+To encourage baby to stay awake before the session, I recommend stimulating the baby.
 Talking and playing with baby in addition to a warm bath can do the trick.
-Keep baby in loose clothing and a looser blanket, tickle his/her toes and no pacifiers.
-Do not swaddle baby, as that helps them sleep well.
+Keep baby in loose clothing and a looser blanket and tickle his/her toes .
+Do not swaddle baby, as that helps them deep sleep.

 Many moms tell me “baby sleeps all the time, but trust me, he sleeps SO good this time of day!” only to have baby wake up, since they will be unclothed and un-swaddled during the session in addition to having someone working with them.

-I ask mom to make sure baby has a nice, full tummy for our session.
+Our goal is for baby to have a full tummy when our session begins.
 To accomplish this, please feed baby 2-3 hours before the session.
 Assuming your drive isn’t too long (less then 10-15 min), feed baby right before heading out for our session.
 Since baby will probably fall asleep in the car and will be full, I can immediately get started on the session when you arrive and hopefully get an hour or two of photos done before baby needs a feeding break.
 If you are driving a longer distance, prepare to feed baby when you arrive at the studio.

 If you supplement or give bottles at all, please bring bottles to the session.
 This will greatly speed our session workflow as we can “top baby off” while being posed if baby fusses a bit.

 2. BABY DRESS